Brighten Your Instruments With a Saturator Plugin

 Master Drive

 The master drive knob offers distortion, which ranges from subtle to heavy.
-The extra boost which affects the distortion can be achieved by increasing the section again in the pre-made, while in post mode it can be used to balance the volume of the 4 individual sections (Lo Mid, Hi Mid, Side Lo, Mid Lo).
+The extra boost that affects the distortion can be achieved by increasing the section again in the pre-made, while in post mode, it can be used to balance the volume of the 4fourindividual sections (Lo Mid, Hi Mid, Side Lo, Mid Lo).

 Mono Maker

-Furthermore, with the “Mono Maker,“ you can mix your low end to mono while leaving the rest of your mix stereo.
+Furthermore, with the "Mono Maker, "you can mix your low end to mono while leaving the rest of your mix stereo.
 Adding a lot of distortion can increase the volume of your mix, so make sure to monitor the meters in the upper right section.
-It is possible to adjust the output gain for both mono and stereo signal individually, or you can link the two.
+It is possible to adjust the output gain for both mono and stereo signals individually, or you can link the two.
 Finally, the output gain of the S channel even lets you adjust the stereo width.

 Practical Examples

-After introducing you to the basic functions of this awesome plugin, let me demonstrate how it performs on drums, synth bass, and guitar.
+After introducing you to the essential functions of this awesome plugin, let me demonstrate how it performs on drums, synth bass, and guitar.

 Firstly, listen to my drums without and with the plugin processing.